 The circular trail starts and ends in Rissik Street of Haenertsburg village near the Village Hall at the sign “Hiking Trail Start” where parking is available.
 The clearly marked trail containes two routes, a shorter route (± 5 km, follow white footprint signs) and a longer route (± 10 km, follow yellow footprint signs).
 The longer route takes around 4-5 hours to complete.

-*Please note that the use of the trail is entirely at your own risk and that FroHG accepts no responsibility for any loss or injury that may be incurred.
+Use of the trail is entirely at your own risk.
+FroHG accepts no responsibility for any loss or injury that may be incurred.